dschadow/JavaOne/README.md

 ##CON3418 - Confident Data Transfers with Apache Camel Security

 ###Camel-Default
-This project contains the initial demo project without any security.
+This project contains the initial demo project without any security for payload and route.

 ###Camel-Payload-Security
 The payload security version of the initial demo project.